retorquere/zotero-better-bibtex/site/layouts/shortcodes/json-rpc.md

 Generate an export for a list of citekeys, tailored for the pandoc zotero filter

+**item.regenerate_key**(citekeys: string[], library?: string | number)

+returns: { [string]: string | null }

+* citekeys: Array of citekeys whose items should be regenerated.
+* library: The libraryID to search in (optional).
+Pass `*` to search across your library and all groups.

+Regenerate citekeys from current item metadata.
+For each input citekey, the underlying item's key is recomputed using the configured `citekeyFormat`, and any `Citation Key:` pin in the Extra field is refreshed to match.

+Useful when items were created in two phases — initial record from partial metadata, enrichment landing later — and the key pinned during phase one no longer matches what current metadata would produce.

+Returns an old → new mapping per input citekey.
+The value is `null` only when the input citekey cannot be resolved to an item.
+Otherwise the value is the resulting citekey — equal to the input if the recomputed key is unchanged, or the new citekey if it changed.

+Read-only library handling is deferred to #3430; until that lands, scope the call to a writeable library via `library` to avoid touching read-only items.

+Counterpart to the read-only `item.citationkey` lookup.
+Internally calls the same `KeyManager.fill(..., { replace: true })` path the `Regenerate BibTeX key` right-click menu item invokes.

 **item.search**(terms: string | ([ string ] | [ string, string ] | [ string, string, string | number ] | [ string, string, string | number, boolean ])[], library?: string | number)

 returns: any